 For the new home loan, all you need to do is enter:

 Your results will give you three scenarios:

-Please call us on 1300 889 743 or complete our free assessment form to discover if you’re eligible to refinance your home loan.
+Note that the refinance calculator does not take into account every aspect of your personal life, such as your employment status.
+That’s why we recommend you call us on 1300 889 743 or complete our free assessment form so one of our Home Loan Experts can help you discover whether you’re eligible to refinance your home loan.

 What are the costs of refinancing?

 Depending on how much you stand to save by switching to a cheaper interest rate with another lender, it may be worth paying the break cost.